Discover our comparison of the 10 best OCR solutions to automate accounting, save time and make your financial treatments more reliable.

 Separate your dataset into training and validation sets.
 Use cross-validation techniques to evaluate your models' performance and avoid overfitting.

-After training your models, optimize them for production use.
+Once your models are trained, optimize them for real-time use by reducing model size or leveraging GPU acceleration.
+In finance workflows, these tools can support ocr accounting, helping automate ledger reconciliation, tax detection, and expense report processing.
 This may include compressing models to make them lighter and faster, as well as setting up robust infrastructures to handle real-time demands.

 Resources